prcastro/Nervoso.jl/README.md

 This package provides a simple implementation of Feedforward Neural Networks.

-The main purpose of this package isn't provide a fast implementation of the algorithms, but rather a general and extensible one, alongside an easy-to-read code.
+The main purpose of this package isn't to provide a fast implementation of the algorithms, but rather a general and extensible one, alongside an easy-to-read code.

 ## Installation